Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Related Work

-The standard model of cosmology ($\Lambda$CDM) posits that the cosmic web evolved from initial Gaussian Random Field fluctuations~\cite{dodelson2020modern}.
-Gravity drives non-linear evolution, creating halos and voids~\cite{bardeen1986statistics}.
-Reconstructing the initial density field, denoted as $y$, from the evolved observation $x$, can be framed as a Bayesian inference task.
-We sample from the posterior distribution $p(y|x) = p(x|y)p(y) / p(x)$.
-Here, the likelihood $p(x|y)$ encapsulates the forward model of gravitational evolution (typically an N-body simulation), and the prior $p(y)$ is the Gaussian prior of the initial conditions.
+\textbf{The Cosmological Inference Challenge.} The standard model of cosmology ($\Lambda$CDM) posits that the cosmic web evolved from initial Gaussian Random Field fluctuations~\cite{ModernCosmology2021}.
+Under gravitational instability, peaks of this Gaussian field collapse into virialized halos while underdense regions expand to form voids~\cite{bardeenStatisticsPeaksGaussian1986}.
+Reconstructing the initial density field, denoted as $\mathbf{x}$, from the evolved observation $\mathbf{y}$ can be framed as a Bayesian inference task.
+We sample from the posterior distribution $p(\mathbf{x}|\mathbf{y}) = p(\mathbf{y}|\mathbf{x})p(\mathbf{x}) / p(\mathbf{y})$.
+Here, the likelihood $p(\mathbf{y}|\mathbf{x})$ encapsulates the forward model of gravitational evolution (typically an $N$-body simulation), and the prior $p(\mathbf{x})$ is the Gaussian prior of the initial conditions.

-The challenge is twofold: \textbf{Dimensionality:} A typical full N-body simulation volume resolved on a $128^3$ grid involves over 2 million parameters (voxels).
-As resolutions increase, the dimensionality explodes. \textbf{Computational Cost:} Traditional statistical approaches like Bayesian Origin Reconstruction from Galaxies (BORG)~\cite{jasche2013bayesian, jasche2019physical} utilize Hamiltonian Monte Carlo (HMC) to explore this high-dimensional landscape.
+The challenge is twofold: \textbf{Dimensionality.} As resolutions increase, the dimensionality explodes. \textbf{Computational Cost.} Traditional statistical approaches like Bayesian Origin Reconstruction from Galaxies (BORG)~\cite{jascheBayesianPhysicalReconstruction2013, jaschePhysicalBayesianModelling2019} utilize Hamiltonian Monte Carlo to explore this high-dimensional landscape.
 However, this involves running the expensive forward simulation and can take thousands of CPU hours.